-Music streaming giant Spotify hosts more than 70 million songs and close to 3 million podcast titles on its platform.
+Streaming behemoth Spotify hosts more than seventy million songs and close to three million podcast titles on its platform.

-Delivering this without the support of AI and machine learning is probably best compared to attempting to traverse the Amazon rainforest armed with nothing but a spoon.
+Delivering this without artificial intelligence (AI) is comparable to traversing the Amazon rainforest armed with nothing but a spoon.

-To cut through this jungle of music, Spotify’s research team deploy hundreds of machine learning models that improve the user experience, all the while trying to balance the needs of users and creators.
+To cut – or scoop – through this jungle of music, Spotify’s research team deploy hundreds of machine learning models that improve the user experience, all the while trying to balance the needs of users and creators.

 AI News caught up with Spotify research lead Rishabh Mehrotra at the AI & Big Data Expo Global on September 7 to learn more about how AI supports the platform.

-AI News: How important is AI to what Spotify does?
+AI News: How important is AI to Spotify’s mission?

 Rishabh Mehrotra: AI is at the centre of what we do.
-Machine learning specifically has become an indispensable tool for powering personalised music and podcast recommendations to more than 365 million users across the world.
+Machine learning (ML) specifically has become an indispensable tool for powering personalised music and podcast recommendations to more than 365 million users across the world.
 It enables us to understand user needs and intents, which then helps us to deliver personalised recommendations across various touch points on the app.

 It’s not just about the actual models which we deploy in front of users but also the various AI techniques we use to adopt a data driven process around experimentation, metrics, and product decisions.